open-koi/koi_tools/README.md

 # KOI_Tasks Progress

-The following repo contains demo code to achieve the functionality of `Run javascript bundles locally`.
+The following repo contains demo code to achieve the functionality of `Run javascript bundles locally from Arweave Permaweb`.
 The repo contains a folder `JS_APP_DEPLOY` Which is basically a test app, that would call the bundler API for specific endpoint.
 The file `loadingRunningArweaveFile.js` expects a arweave uploaded JS file URL which it would execute in its local context.

 ## Steps
 1. Write Code in the `JS_APP_DEPLOT -> index.js` that you would want to execute at the client node.